Wout Weghorst has scored 20 goals in 38 Bundesliga matches since joining Wolfsburg.

 High praise indeed, and Weghorst believes he simply needs to keep reaffirming his goal scoring prowess in order to force his way into the Oranje's reckoning on a more permanent basis.
 "We'll see when I'm called.
 I can only ensure that I perform well for my club week in, week out," he said.
 "Because of my recent games last season, I don't think I have to change much anymore.
 I have to confirm my performances."

-So far, he's done just that and his three strikes this season are more than international rival Luuk de Jong (no goals in three La Liga appearances for Sevilla), while Donyell Malen scored five in one game against Vitesse on 14 September, but before then had only scored once.
-They're not the only ones outscored by Weghorst; Ryan Babel - the man preferred to partner Memphis under Koeman - has scored just 24 league goals in the past four full seasons, compared to Weghorst's 60 league strikes during that time.
+So far, he's done just that and his five strikes this season are more than international rival Luuk de Jong (one goals in 10 La Liga appearances for Sevilla).
+The former Borussia Mönchengladbach forward is not the only one outscored by Weghorst; Ryan Babel - the man preferred to partner Memphis under Koeman - has scored just 26 league goals in the past four full seasons, compared to Weghorst's 62 league strikes during that time.

 Wout Weghorst has played three times for the Netherlands before, his last appearance coming in June 2018.